SeqOne/variant_alert/README.md

 We recommend to use a VCF processed from Clinvcf, as VCF from ClinVar repository is not complete.

-Clinvcf extract all variants from the monthly XML release of ClinVar into a VCF format (https://github.com/SeqOne/clinvcf) (soon to be pushed).
+Clinvcf extract all variants from the monthly XML release of ClinVar into a VCF format (https://github.com/SeqOne/clinvcf).

 ## Run